BENEFITS OF DRINKING WATER – PART 1 by Denise B. Povernick

 - Healthier Skin.
 Ensuring that you are properly hydrated will prove to be a far better solution to preventing or decreasing wrinkles than the many expensive and in most cases, barely effective products being marketing to the public.

 - Healthier Teeth & Bones.
 Water makes teeth and bone stronger.
-The additional fluoride added to the water supply provides extra strength and bone density to teeth and bones

 - Healthier Joints.
 Water is extremely important to the joints.
 Synovial fluid contains water; if you become dehydrated, less synovial fluid is available to protect the joints.